The Potential of Second-Order Optimization for LLMs: A Study with Full Gauss-Newton: Experiment details

 \paragraph{Baselines} We run AdamW \citep{adamw}, Muon \citep{jordan2024muon}, and SOAP \citep{vyas2025soapimprovingstabilizingshampoo} as baselines.
 For 45M models, for each method at each batch size, we run a hyperparameter sweep over learning rate, weight decay, and weight averaging decay if applicable.
 We additionally sweep the $\beta_2$ parameter for Adam, the $\mu$ parameter for Muon, and $(\beta_1, \beta_2)$ for SOAP.
 For 150M parameter models we run a more limited hyperparameter sweep over learning rate and $\beta$ and $\mu$ parameters.
 To make sure runs are well-initialized, we start all runs after an AdamW warmup consisting of $5\%$ of the Chinchilla-optimal number of tokens \citep{hoffmann2022trainingcomputeoptimallargelanguage}.
 More details on hyperparameter tuning are given in Appendix \ref{appendix:hyperparams}.

 \paragraph{Gauss-Newton} For each training step, we take a first-order Taylor approximation of the model around the current parameters.
 We initialize the parameters of the Taylor approximation to be the pre-linesearch parameters from the previous iteration (see Section~\ref{sec:opt_strategies}).
 We then take a second-order Taylor approximation around the cross-entropy loss on the Taylorized model, also around the current model parameters.
 We use Muon \citep{jordan2024muon} with batch size $b_{inner}$ to minimize the Taylorized loss.
 We take $N$ steps of Muon and then update the model parameters using a line search.
 We refer to the global batch size (in number of sequences) as $b = N \times b_{inner}$ since this is the total amount of data seen per parameter update on the true model.
 We use $b_{inner} = 32$ for the 45M models and $b_{inner} = 128$ for the 150M models with sequence length 1024, and vary $N$ to control the overall batch size $b$.
 We start all runs from the same AdamW post-warmup checkpoint.
 To compute the necessary Taylor approximations we use the \texttt{neural-tangents} library from \cite{neuraltangents2020}.
 See Algorithm \ref{algorithm:gn} for details.
+In addition we provide an efficient implementation for the minimization of the least squares subproblem in Appendix~\ref{appendix:pseudocode}.

 \paragraph{Upper bound for Gauss-Newton method} In our experiments, we use Muon \citep{jordan2024muon} with batch size $b_{inner}$ to solve the least squares problem in Algorithm~\ref{algorithm:gn}.
 Therefore, Muon with batch size $b_{inner}$ trained on the true model and loss marks the upper bound for the Gauss-Newton method: since Muon in our method optimizes over the respective Taylor approximations, it is upper bounded by the performance of Muon with the same batch size on the true model and loss.
 We include results for Muon with batch size $b_{inner}$ in order to judge the relative performance of the Gauss-Newton method.